thien-trustedai/rag-chatbot-demo/README.md

-# Docker Setup for PDF RAG Chat Application
+# PDF RAG Chat Demo

 This application uses Docker Compose to orchestrate the frontend (Next.js) and backend (FastAPI) services.